OpenGATE/Gate/docs/defining_a_geometry.rst

   /gate/hole/cubicArray/setRepeatNumberZ Nz

 .. figure:: 3ringscaps.jpg
-   :alt: Figure 3.9: Example of a ring repeater with a shift.
-An array of 3 crystal matrices has been repeated 20 times with a modulo N=2 shift
+   :alt: Figure 13: 3ringscaps
-   :name: 3_rings_caps_fig
+   :name: 3ringscaps

    Example of a ring repeater with a shift.
 An array of 3 crystal matrices has been repeated 20 times with a modulo N=2 shift